 Dean: Look, all we gotta do is find this ghost, put the sucker down...then grab ourselves a couple of teardrop tattoos.

 Teaser-Only Character: The workers in the old cell block and the guard who gets his arm slammed in the door.

-Tempting Fate: Dean starts bragging about their escape, before they have even left the prison ground.
+Tempting Fate: Dean starts bragging about their escape before they have even left the prison grounds.